jkingportfolio/CI_PP3_Taco_Trailer/README.md

 <img src="docs/testing-user-stories/testing-user-stories-6.png">
 </details>

-7. As a user, I want to be able to place an order.
+7. As a user, I want to be able to view the menu.

 | Feature       | Action        | Expected Result  | Actual Result |
 | ------------- | ------------- | -------------    | ------------- |